Gothamv/SocketChat.Py/README.md

 1) Run the server.py
 2) Run client.py in the host machine/remote machine.
    * If you wanna run the client script in the host machine, open a new terminal window and run the client.py.
 Enter Host as '127.0.0.1' and Port as '33000'.
-3) Tkinter GUI should open up and chat away.
+3) Tkinter GUI should open up.
+Chat away!
+4) Hit Ctrl+C (Keyboard Interrupt) to exit the process in terminal.

 ### Output Screens: